inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 ---------------------------------------
 As explained in the previous section, |project_name| needs to have a hazard layer and a exposure layer to create an impact layer.
 Currently
-|project_name| impact functions relys on the follwing datasets:
+|project_name| impact functions relies on the following datasets:

 **Hazard:**